davidkhalifa/DPIA-DFD/generated md files/transaction_processing_detail.md

 - Special security controls are applied to systems handling payment data
 - Customer data and payment data are stored in separate systems
 - Encryption is applied to all data in transit

+## Transaction Security Details

+The transaction processing system incorporates multiple layers of protection:

+1. **Immediate Tokenization**: Card details are tokenized as soon as possible after collection
+2. **Secure Processing Environment**: Payment data is processed in a dedicated secure zone
+3. **Minimal Data Sharing**: External parties only receive the data necessary for their function
+4. **PCI-DSS Compliance**: Payment processing adheres to industry security standards
+5. **Access Controls**: Only authorized personnel can access transaction data
+6. **Audit Logging**: All access to payment systems is logged for security monitoring